 Material Matters is a series providing a quick overview of different materials we find in our clothes, where they come from, their uses, and some quick facts that provide a general understanding of their properties.
-In this article we will be going over the popular synthetic fiber:
+In this article we will be going over the popular natural fabric:

 Washability: Super Low